 New Orleans is home to year-round, nonstop fun, especially in October with so many things to do.
 Halloween New Orleans is among the best of them, spanning the last weekend of October with legendary LGBTQ events.
-In addition to the parties, Halloween New Orleans has raised over $4.5 million for Project Lazarus, an assisted-living home for those with HIV/AIDS in New Orleans, in its 35-year history.

 The story of Halloween New Orleans is a story of the New Orleans gay community –one coming together to share their love and sense of family, celebrating its unique culture and love of showmanship, and coming to the aid of its own in the dark days of the AIDS crisis.
 It is a community triumphing over challenges with a resilient, joyful spirit.